zscgeek/vf-general-runtime/README.md

   "state": {
     "stack": [{
       programID: "home flow",
-      nodeID: "choice block 2"
+      nodeID: "yes no choice node"
     }],
     "storage": {},
     "variables": {
-      "chequing_balance": 120
+      "balance": 0
     }
   },
   "trace": [{
     "type": "speak",
     "payload": {
       "type": "message",
-      "message": "the balance in your chequing account is 120 dollars, is that all?"
+      "message": "the balance in your chequing account is 0 dollars, is that all?"
     },
   }, {
     "type": "choice",